 Producer/Mixer/Engineer/Songwriter/Musician who specializes in helping people reach their musical goals by any means necessary!
 If you can hear it in your head, I can help make other people hear it too in the best way possible.

 Rarely seeing the light of day, I'm a multi-faceted studio rat who enjoys nothing more than helping people take their creative vision and make it all that it can be.

-A native New Yorker, my involvement in music began at a very young age and has lead me to be able to work with everyone from local artists to "major label" clients (The Roots, Mark Wood of Trans-Siberian Orchestra, Sammy Adams, Aaron Kelly...)
-I use the cliche of being a "musical Swiss Army knife" because honestly it best describes my day to day: I help people get whatever they need, from what's "inside" to the final product in their music or audio.
-Whether that's taking a song from voice memo to release ready production, putting the final touches on a mix for a song or TV/Film, comping/tuning/editing vocals to perfection, or providing additional production and instrumentation, I can get you there.
+A native New Yorker, my involvement in music began at a very young age and has lead me to be able to work with everyone from local artists to "major label" clients (The Roots, Lil B, Mark Wood [Trans-Siberian Orchestra], Sammy Adams, Aaron Kelly...)
+I use the cliche of being a "musical Swiss Army knife" because honestly it best describes my day to day: I help people get whatever they need, from what's "inside their head" to the final sound.
+Whether that's taking a song from voice memo to release ready production, putting the final touches on a mix, comping/tuning/editing vocals to perfection, mastering a record, or providing additional production and instrumentation, I can get you there.

 - The Roots